dikshantgh/DownloadBar/README.md

 # DownloadBar
-You can use this package to create a (CLI) download progress bar with percentage
+You can use this package to display a (CLI) download progress bar with percentage